-In addition to the freelance hustle, Lauren is the creative brain behind VinDrop, a beverage consulting and content development company she founded in 2014.
+Lauren is also the creative brain behind VinDrop, a beverage consulting and content development company she founded in 2014.
 VinDrop is fueled by Lauren's drive to bring good wine to everyone's table, and she's lucky to have written wine programs for retail and restaurant establishments up and down the East Coast, including Committee Restaurant, The Wine Bottega, BAR New Haven, and Michelin-recognized Dirt Candy NYC.
 Lauren’s wine programs have been featured in Food & Wine, Forbes, Elle Magazine, the Boston Globe, Boston Magazine, Eater, VinePair, and Serious Eats, and she’s proud to say that the all-female wine list she developed for Dirt Candy is currently the only existing program of its kind in the US.
 She has twice won Wine Enthusiast’s 100 Best Wine Restaurants Award, once for her program at Oleana Restaurant, and once for Dirty Candy’s all-female list.

 Previously, Lauren held the position of Wine Director at award-winning Sarma and Oleana restaurants, where her eclectic beverage programs received local and national recognition. including Wine Enthusiast's 100 Best Wine Restaurants Award and Boston Magazine's Best of Boston Award.
 She is as enthusiastic about Baga as she is about Barolo, and though she learned more about wine in Christian Venier’s kitchen than she has in any classroom, she does hold Advanced Certification with Distinction from the Wine and Spirits Education Trust.